julianedwards/parquet-go/README.md

 All fields must be prefixed by `key.` and `value.` when referring to key and value types of a map, respectively, and `element.` when referring to the element type of a slice or array.
-It is invalid to prefix `name` since it can only apply to the the field itself.
+It is invalid to prefix `name` since it can only apply to the field itself.

 #### Example